jhogsett/VFIformer-WebUI/README.md

 - Click Interpolate Series
 - This will take a long time!
 - A standard TQDM progress bar is shown in the console to track progress
+- The original and generated PNG frames are saved in a sequentially numbered `run` directory within `output\inflation`

 ## Tools - Resequence Files